4 Reasons To Have SSL Certificate

 That’s why it’s important to let the users know they’re buying from a trusted website and this feeling of safety will make them buy more from you and they will come more often to your site.

 This should not be fresh news to you because Google’s Webmaster Central Blog posted an article in 2014 about the importance of HTTPS as ranking signal in which it’s stated that HTTPS is indeed a ranking signal.

-Since then, SSL certificate is one of Google’s ranking parameters for search results and having a SSL brings your website a competitive advantage in Google’s SERPs (search engine results pages).
+Since then, an SSL certificate is one of Google’s ranking parameters for search results, and having an SSL brings your website a competitive advantage in Google’s SERPs (search engine results pages).

-From my point of view, a SSL certificate is a must-have nowadays, although there are plenty of site administrators who don’t see the reliability.
+From my point of view, an SSL certificate is a must-have nowadays, although there are plenty of site administrators who don’t see the reliability.

 Authorities such as Google are trying as much as possible to make the Web safer by introducing new trends that websites should comply to.